Nancy Green: Biography

-Nancy Hayes (or Hughes) was born enslaved on March 4, 1834.
+Nancy Hayes (or Hughes) was born enslaved in the Antebellum South on March 4, 1834.
 Montgomery County Historical Society oral history places her birth at a farm on Somerset Creek, six miles outside Mount Sterling in Montgomery County, Kentucky.
-She had at least two and as many as four children (one of whom was born in 1862) with George Green.
+With George Green, she had at least two and as many as four children (one of whom was born in 1862).
 Local farmers from that area named Green raised tobacco, hay, cattle, and hogs.
 There were no birth certificates or marriage licenses for enslaved people.

-Nancy Green has been variously described as a servant, nurse, nanny, housekeeper, and cook for Charles Morehead Walker and his wife Amanda.
+Nancy Green has been variously described as a servant, nurse, nanny, housekeeper, and cook for Samuel Johnson Walker and his wife Amanda.

 She also served the family's next generation, again as a nanny and a cook.
-Walker's two sons later became well known as Chicago Circuit Judge Charles M. Walker, Jr., and Dr. Samuel J. Walker.
+Walker's two sons later became well known as Chicago Circuit Judge Charles Morehead Walker., and Dr. Samuel J. Walker.

 By the end of the American Civil War, Green had already lost her husband and children.
 She lived in a wood frame shack (still standing as of 2014) behind a grand home on Main Street in Covington, Kentucky.

 She moved with the Walkers from Kentucky to Chicago in the early 1870s, before the birth of Samuel's youngest child in 1872.

 The Walker family initially settled in a swank residential district near Ashland Avenue and Washington Boulevard called the "Kentucky Colony", then home to many transplanted Kentuckians.

 On the recommendation of Judge Walker, she was hired by the R.T.
 Davis Milling Company in St. Joseph, Missouri, to represent "Aunt Jemima", an advertising character named after a song from a minstrel show.
-They were looking for a Mammy archetype to promote their product.
+According to Maurice M. Manring, the company's search for "A real living black woman, instead of a white man in blackface and drag, would reinforce the product's authenticity and origin as the creation of a real ex-slave."